Blogs

 wave

-For those unable to attend a local service, several television networks broadcast dawn services from significant locations around Australia and New Zealand.
-In 2025, Seven Network, Nine Network, ABC, Sky News, and others will provide live coverage from various locations, including Gallipoli and Villers-Bretonneux.
-Check your TV guide for specific broadcast times – these typically start between 4:20 am and 5:30 am AEST, depending on the network and location.
+Can’t make it to a local service?
+No worries!
+Several television networks broadcast dawn services from key locations across Australia and New Zealand.
+In 2025, you’ll likely find live coverage on the Seven Network, Nine Network, ABC, Sky News, and others.
+They usually show services from places like Gallipoli and Villers-Bretonneux – truly historic spots.
+Check your TV guide for exact times; they typically start somewhere between 4:20 am and 5:30 am AEST, depending on the network and the service they’re broadcasting.

-Many communities also host mid-morning or civic services later in the day.
-These offer another opportunity to pay respects if the early morning dawn service isn't feasible.
-Check your local listings for details on these events.
+Dawn services are pretty iconic, but many communities also have mid-morning or civic services later in the day.
+These are great options if getting up for the dawn service isn’t feasible.
+Again, check your local listings for details.

-Whether you attend a local dawn service, watch a televised broadcast, or simply take a moment of reflection, Anzac Day is a vital time to remember the sacrifices made by those who served and continue to serve our nations.
+Whether you’re bundled up at a dawn service, watching from home, or simply taking a quiet moment of reflection, Anzac Day is about remembering the incredible sacrifices made by so many.
+It's a chance to honor their service and commitment to our countries.
 Lest we forget.

 FAQ